sdemkovich/Recipe-Master/README.md

 # Project1
+Recipe Master: find recipes and nutrition information for ingredients you have at home

+User Story
+As a user, I want to make meals with the food I have at home, so that I can save money, reduce waste, and eat healthy.

 ## Latest Commit

+## Previous commits
 -Modified front end for recipe card and ingredient sections
 -Additional pantry search error handling

-## Previous commits
 -Added recipe card functionality
 -Added recipe ingredients functionality
 -Changed on click handler for ingredients to new class